Home » Blog » Tattoo » How much to tip tattoo artist

 How much should you tip a tattoo artist?

-When deciding how much to tip your tattoo artist, a general rule of thumb is to aim for 15% to 25% of the total cost of the tattoo.
-Many consider 20% to be a typical and well-appreciated tip for good service.
-However, if you’re exceptionally pleased with the artwork and the overall experience, tipping more is always a welcomed gesture.
+You should tip your tattoo artist 15% to 25% of the total cost, with 20% the standard for good service.
+Most people land on 20% for good work.
+If you are thrilled with the result, tipping more is always a welcome gesture.
 Your decision often reflects the quality of work, the overall experience, and the level of service received.

 To give you a clearer idea, here’s how that breaks down for common tattoo costs: